bitfinity-network/bit-fusion-sdk/README.md

 docker exec -it <BITCOIND-CONTAINER-ID> bitcoin-cli -regtest generatetoaddress 101 <CANISTER-BITCOIN-ADDRESS>
 ```

-Replace `CANISTER-BITCOIN-ADDRESS` with the address returned from the `get_p2pkh_address` call.
+Replace `CANISTER-BITCOIN-ADDRESS` with the address returned from the `get_bitcoin_address` call.
 Replace `BITCOIN-CONTAINER-ID` with the Docker container ID for `bitcoind`.
 (You can retrieve this by running `docker container ls -a` to see all running containers, and then copy the one for `bitcoind`).

 ## Step 4: Check the Canister's bitcoin Balance